It all started in 2009... or was it 1994?

 But the foundation for this success was set through dual experiences I had had during the 16 years prior, first with high tech communications, and then with high touch communications.

-During my senior year at Wharton, I took an order—for a textbook, of course—using brand new technology: a website and email.
-For the next 7 years, I continued to build and optimize websites, an entrepreneur, as the Executive Producer of RollingStone.com—where I was responsible for the user experiences of 20-25 million monthly visitors—as a consultant, and as an industry blogger.
+During my senior year at Wharton, I helped a friend start a bookstore and took an order—for a textbook, naturally—using brand new technology: a website and email.
+For the next 7 years, I continued to build and optimize websites, as an entrepreneur, as the Executive Producer of RollingStone.com (where I was responsible for the user experiences of 20-25 million monthly visitors), as a consultant, and as an industry blogger.
 This is where I learned about the inherent power of technology.

 But back in that same year in school, I also discovered organizational behavior, a discipline I'd turn to fully in 2002 when I'd start providing leadership & communications consulting to F500 executives & entrepreneurs—learning it well enough to teach at the graduate level.
 This is where I learned the limitations of technology, and the power of interpersonal engagement, and of giving people a reason "why" to stay engaged once technology's novelty had worn off.